FEMA Fire Management Assistance Declaration – Washington Lind Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Texas to supplement state, tribal and local recovery efforts in the areas affected by the Mesquite Heat Fire on May 18, 2022.
+FEMA has issued a Major Disaster Declaration for the state of Kentucky to supplement state, tribal and local recovery efforts in areas affected by severe storms, flooding, landslides, and mudslides on July 26, 2022 and continuing.
 The following counties have been approved for assistance:

 Public Assistance: